cadeteandre/react-project-weatherapp/README.md

 ## 🎨 How It Works

-    1. City Search: Enter a city name in the search bar and click “Search” to fetch its weather data.
+- **City Search**: Enter a city name in the search bar and click “Search” to fetch its weather data.
-    2. Quick Access: Use the predefined buttons to view weather for specific cities.
+- **Quick Access**: Use the predefined buttons to view weather for specific cities.
-    3. Dynamic UI: Background updates automatically based on the current weather conditions.
+- **Dynamic UI**: Background updates automatically based on the current weather conditions.

 ## 🌟 Acknowledgements

-    •	OpenWeather API for weather data.
+- OpenWeather API for weather data.
-    •	React and TypeScript communities for extensive documentation and support.
+- React and TypeScript communities for extensive documentation and support.